spookyGh0st/beatwalls/README.md

 ## Usage

+Please read the [Wiki Page](https://github.com/spookyGh0st/beatwalls/wiki) for a detailed Tutorial on how to use them

 - you have to add a bookmark with your chosen commands at the Beat you want your walls to be. one command consists of

 `/bw $name $scale $repeatCount $repeatGap $PARAMETERS`

-check out the [Wiki Page](https://github.com/spookyGh0st/beatwalls/wiki) for a detailed Tutorial on how to use them

 - Then just drag whole song folder on the beatwalls.exe.
 It will automatically create the BeatwallAsset File the first time it is run.
 _(or open it in a cli)_